elvinmirzazada/elvinmirzazada/README.md

 ### Hi there,  [website] 👋

-## I'm a Data Scientist/Deep Learning Engineer/Senior Software Engineer!
+## I'm a Data Scientist/Deep Learning Engineer/Software Engineer!
 - 🔭 I’m currently working at Novuter GmbH as a Software Engineer!
 - ⚡ Fun fact: I love to jogging, riding and play chess!